hyperledger-solang/solang/docs/language.rst

 `ReasonCode`.
 This function can be called at any point, either in a constructor or a function.

-If the caller is another contract, it can use the `ReasonCode` in a try catch statement.
+If the caller is another contract, it can use the `ReasonCode` in a :ref:`try-catch` statement.

 .. code-block:: javascript